 Very few of us would confuse an advertising executive with a film producer.

-One understands the art of the sale while the other entertains us, but both are tasked with telling a story and captures our imagination.
+One understands the art of the sale while the other entertains us.
+Both are tasked with telling a story that captures our imagination.

 We also wouldn’t confuse a video surveillance system with a high end television studio.

 While it’s true that both require cameras, monitors and cabling, each one is built for an entirely different purpose.

 Using the studio equipment for security surveillance would not be cost effective.